palashman/Mahou/README.md

 ###### By version features:

+**v2.1.2.6**<br/>
+- :gem: Added Persistent layout function for processes.

 **v2.1.2.0~v2.1.2.3**<br/>
-:gem: Added support for getconkbl.dll, which adds support for console apps right layout recognition.
+- :gem: Added support for getconkbl.dll, which adds support for console apps right layout recognition.
 ONLY x86 version of both(Mahou and getconkbl.dll) are supported. (you can get dll from [here]( https://github.com/Elfy/getconkbl), put it in directory where Mahou.exe is)
-:bug: Fixed some clipboard restore issues.
+- :bug: Fixed some clipboard restore issues.
-:gem: Added Shift+CapsLock to by key switch.
+- :gem: Added Shift+CapsLock to by key switch.
-:speech_balloon: Updated tooltip appear style, :rocket: now faster (re)show, and timeout to hide to 20 sec.
+- :speech_balloon: Updated tooltip appear style, :rocket: now faster (re)show, and timeout to hide to 20 sec.
-:gem: Updated translation to dictionary style.
+- :gem: Updated translation to dictionary style.

 **v2.1.1.2~v2.1.1.6**<br/>
 - Updated wiki.